Out now: the new swissinfo.ch app

-You’ll also find an abundance of videos, photos from around the country, in-depth data analysis of current topics, podcasts and detailed, understandable information on the top issues that affect Swiss society today.
+You’ll also find an abundance of videos and photos from around the country, in-depth data analysis of current topics, podcasts, and detailed information on the top issues that affect Swiss society today.

 You can bookmark articles, setting them aside to read later, offline.